Garyfallidis/website-dev/content/pages/gallery.rst

 Honolulu, Hawaii 2015
 =====================

 During OHBM 2015 in front of our exhibition booth together with Julio Villalon.
-Julio is one of  Google Summer of Code (GSoC) students that I am mentoring this year with DIPY.
+Julio is one of Google Summer of Code (GSoC) students and a PhD student at Paul Thompson's group at USC.
+I am mentoring him this year with DIPY for GSoC.

 .. image:: ../images/julio_eleftherios_OHBM2015.jpg
     :width: 150em